brftherese/ircAndroid/docs/thelounge-parity.md

 - Link previews implemented client-side in `LinkPreview.kt` with Compose cards rendered in chat rows.
 - Notifications + highlight badges via `NotificationHelper.kt`, `AppForeground.kt`, and the persisted mentions store.
 - Saved network profiles selectable in the connection form (profile picker Compose UI).
+- `ConnectionService.kt` keeps the socket in a foreground service backed by a persistent notification, so sessions remain alive even when the activity is backgrounded or reclaimed.

 ### The Lounge (Upstream) Highlights